 Its population is particularly interesting and unusual in that it appears to consist of both resident and migratory bats.
 Residents breed here in summer, while a migratory population from Eastern Europe winters in Britain.
 They usually roost close to large freshwater lakes, feeding on aquatic flying insects.

-4. Ensure the Scottish Biodiversity Strategy is fully implemented.
+- Ensure the Scottish Biodiversity Strategy is fully implemented.

-Lack of knowledge about the species and how to protect it.
+- Lack of knowledge about the species in Scotland and how to protect it.

 - Injury from wind turbines due to its high-flying habit.

 - Fragmentation and loss of habitat including tree roosts.

 - Loss of roosts due to renovation of properties and other man-made structures without retaining access for bats.